-A digital design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.
+A UI (user interface) design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.
 They are relied upon to help rationalize the phases of user engagement and expertly promote scope alignment and design approach in preparation for the architecture, design, and engineering activities of application user interfaces.

 The design architect is a champion for human-digital engagement.
-They have the responsibility to establish a sustainable and equitable balance between a system’s owner and its users with solid workflow and governance.
+They have the responsibility to establish a sustainable and equitable balance between a system’s owner and its users with solid workflow and governance practices.
 And they must care for and find ways to measure and evaluate the health of their digital experience architectures.

 Who is a likely candidate for the design architect role?

 The responsibility as the design architect of a project demands experience and a mild obsession with the mechanics behind complex digital environments for human engagement.
 For any given assignment they are able to lead the scoping exercise to help determine the optimal process.
 They are project-agnostic but framework driven.

 The design architect is a champion of design exploration but recognizes that no single process fits them all.
 As a result, the design architect is sufficiently versed in many effective approaches and lets the nuanced requirements and constraints of each project guide a team’s approach.

 As the design lifecycle proceeds, the design architect ensures that the output of each activity is aligned with the underlying objectives, architecture, and experience constraints.
 Design architects will likely do this with the aid of project managers as environments scale in number and complexity.

 While the design architect is not necessarily responsible for day-to-day design activities, they know where the team needs to land and is thus ultimately accountable for guiding the design team to an optimal solution.
 That means the design architect may work with many functional leaders and contributors including, but not limited to:

 - content strategists,